 My eldest son found himself in this very situation a couple of years ago.
 Perhaps by reflecting on what he went through and how God worked it out might bring some encouragement to others in a similar situation.
 My intent here is not to put the spotlight on my son, but to give God all the glory, and focus on His faithfulness.

 My son’s experience

-For four years, my son had been a successful high school theatre teacher.
+From 2013-2017, my son had been a successful high school theatre teacher.
 I enjoyed standing up and cheering for him at every performance.
-When he produced “Singing in the Rain”, he actually made it rain on stage.
+When he produced “Singing in the Rain” his third year, he made it rain on stage.
 I cried.
 I knew that God was working through my son.
 God’s love flowed through him to his students.
 He was a living illustration of “Immanuel labor”.
-He was using the gifts, talents, passion, training, and experience that God had graciously provided him.
+He was using the gifts, talents, passion, training, and experience that God had graciously provided.

 We discussed his situation often.
 I always tried to encourage him that he had made the right decision for his family, and that God would provide for him.
 Over the past two years, God absolutely did just that.